San Diego State Aztecs rugby union

-San Diego State Aztecs Rugby Club is the rugby union club of San Diego State University in San Diego, California.
-It fields both men's and women's teams, the men compete in Division 1-A in the California conference and the women play in the Pacific Desert conference of Division II.
-The Aztec men's team won the US National Collegiate Rugby Championship in 1987.
+San Diego State Aztecs Rugby Club is the rugby union club that represents San Diego State University (SDSU).
+The men's team competes in Division 1-A in the California Conference and the women's team competes in Division II in the Pacific Desert Conference.
+The team plays its home games at ENS 700 Field.

+The men's team won the 1987 National Collegiate Rugby Championship.

 Teams

 Men's team

 Since the inception of the club in 1958, men's rugby has been both a popular and successful sport on campus at SDSU, so much so that Aztec alumni went on to set-up the rugby team of Old Mission Beach Athletic Club (OMBAC) in 1966 and also to found San Diego Old Aztecs RFC in 1978.
 In addition to the 1987 National Championship, the Aztecs have won numerous SCRFU Collegiate Conference titles to progress to the national playoffs, including 1996, 2007, 2008 (quarterfinalists), 2009 (semifinalists), 2010 (quarterfinalists) and 2012 (semifinalists).
 San Diego State men's teams have also excelled at the short-form of the game; finishing second at the 2010 Collegiate Rugby Championship (broadcast live on NBC) and qualifying to play in the USA Rugby Sevens Collegiate National Championships in 2011 (quarterfinalists), 2012 and 2015 (quarterfinalists).